steelmananything/steelmananything/README.md

 ## License

 All content is licensed in the public domain with the [CC0 license](LICENSE.txt): To the extent possible under law, the contributors to Steelman Anything have waived all copyright and related or neighboring rights to this content.
-This work is published from: the United States.
+This work is published from the United States.